Welcome to the BPS eAssessment

 Prescribing is a fundamental part of the work of Foundation Year 1 doctors, who write and review many prescriptions each day.
 It is a complex task requiring knowledge of medicines and the diseases they are used to treat, careful judgement of risks and benefits of treatment, and attention to detail.

 If you are a medical or foundation school candidate expecting to take part in the forthcoming events (PSA 2018) instructions on how to register for the PSA online system would have been provided by your school.
 You must activate your account and then login before you can access the PSA system.
 You are advised to do this as soon as possible in order to gain access to practice papers and information pages on the PSASign Up

 The BPS Assessment team has been working with various international stakeholders with the aim of developing prescribing assessments which are fair, valid, reliable, of high quality and relevant to various audiences: from medical students and trainee doctors as pass/fail assessment, to CPD formative assessments aimed at refreshing knowledge of specialist prescribing areas.
 In addition to medical prescribing, the assessment has been used with non-medical prescribing groups, including undergraduate and postgraduate pharmacists.
 Pilots have been run over recent years and have helped us to:

 - Provide evidence of the validity and reliability of the PSA using psychometric analysis of performance data;

 - Test the capacity of the PSA online delivery system;

-- Identify the local capacity of medical schools and other institutions to deliver a national online assessment;
+- Identify the local capacity of medical schools to deliver a national online assessment;

 - Gather feedback about the PSA from candidates and medical and foundation schools.